Definition of DRESS

 Pathogenesis of DRESS

-Other scientists have noted that patients with DRESS have a reactivation of certain viral agents such as Epstein-Barr Virus and the herpesviruses (HHV-6, HHV-7, and cytomegalovirus).
+Other scientists have noted that patients with DRESS have a reactivation of certain viral agents, such as the Epstein-Barr Virus and the herpesviruses (HHV-6, HHV-7, and cytomegalovirus).
 Reactivation of these viruses happened at the time of the clinical onset of the systemic symptoms of DRESS.

 Clinical Features of DRESS